abeldantas/gtdiff/README.md

 # gtdiff

-Git laTex DIFF - A fast git integration tool for comparing LaTeX documents between different revisions using `latexdiff`.
+Git laTex DIFF - A simple git tool for comparing LaTeX documents between different revisions.

 ## What it does

-`gtdiff` allows you to quickly visualize changes in LaTeX documents by:
+`gtdiff` visualizes changes in LaTeX documents by:
 - Comparing files between your working copy and any git revision
-- Generating PDF outputs with visual diff highlighting (additions in blue, deletions in red)
+- Automatically generating and opening PDF with changes highlighted
+- Blue underwave for additions, red strikethrough for deletions
-- Handling both individual section files and complete documents
+- Smart handling of both individual files and complete documents
-- Creating proper wrapper documents for section files that need context

 ## Installation

-### Prerequisites
-- `latexdiff` and `latexdiff-vc` installed (usually comes with TeX distributions)
-- `pdflatex` for PDF generation
-- Git repository containing LaTeX files

-### Quick Setup

 ```bash
 git clone git@github.com:abeldantas/gtdiff.git